 Linear type systems So if we drop Contraction and Weakening, we have a linear type system, by analogy with a linear logic.
 So how does dropping Contraction and Weakening affect the set of programs that will be well typed?
 Well, variables placed into the typing context must be used exactly once along any control flow path.
 The rule Contraction would allow us to use a variable multiple times, and Weakening allows us to not use a variable at all.
 This makes linear type systems good for tracking the use of resources.
-For example, we can use a linear type system to track open file handles, and ensure that a client must always close a file (i.e., must use the file handle at least once), and cannot close a file multiple times (i.e., must use the file handle at least once) and cannot close a file multiple times (i.e., must use the file handle at least once) ensure that we have always exactly one pointer to a heap object.
+For example, we can use a linear type system to track open file handles, and ensure that a client must always close a file (i.e., must use the file handle at least once), and cannot close a file multiple times (i.e., must use the file handle at least once) and cannot close a file multiple times (i.e., must use the file handle at least once) and cannot close a file multiple times (i.e., must use the file handle at least once).
+In a similar way, we can use a linear type system to track objects allocated on the heap, and (with some additional language support) ensure that we have always exactly one pointer to a heap object.
 This can be useful for reasoning about aliasing: if we maintain an invariant that each heap object has exactly one pointer, then if a function is given two pointers, it knows they must not alias.